Yrjö Ruutu: Jäger activism (1914–1918)

-Political career
+Political thought

 The central theme of Ruutu's political thought was combining socialism and nationalism.
-In his youth he was one of the most important figures of the Jäger movement and later adopted the view that the Finnish independence can be best guaranteed by removing class conflict from the society by introducing state socialism.
-Ruutu was a member of several different parties from the National Coalition Party to the Finnish People's Democratic League and led a party of his own.
-Although "Ruutuite" socialism never became a mass movement, it is considered to have had a considerable influence on the ideology of the Academic Karelia Society and president Urho Kekkonen.
+In his youth he was one of the most important figures of the Jäger movement and later adopted the view that Finnish independence could best be guaranteed by removing class conflict from society through state socialism.
+Ruutu was a member of several different parties, from the National Coalition Party to the Finnish People's Democratic League, and led a party of his own.
+Although "Ruutuite" socialism never became a mass movement, it is considered to have had a considerable influence on the ideology of the Academic Karelia Society and on president Urho Kekkonen.

+In 1920 Ruutu published the political pamphlet Uusi Suunta ("New Direction"), which argued for a national form of state socialism — built on the people rather than the class — and for a planned economy as the path to national unity.
+The book made a deep impression on a generation of younger academic activists, among them Niilo Kärki, Vilho Helanen, Aaro Pakaslahti and Urho Kekkonen.

+In 1922 Ruutu defended his doctoral thesis Kansakunta.
+Poliittinen tutkimus ("The Nation.
+A Political Study"), the first doctoral dissertation in political science in Finland.
+He rejected race- and language-based theories of nationhood and argued that Finnish-speakers and Swedish-speakers in Finland constituted two distinct ethnic units that together formed a single nation.
+In private he advocated an "isolation tactic" toward the Swedish-speaking population, while in public he spoke of "permission to isolate" and of cultural autonomy.